synw/django-vvinstant/README.md

 A default template is available at `vvinstant/base.html`: please refer to it on how to integrate the widgets in your own base template

 Go to `/vvinstant/` to see it in action

+## Installer and demo

+You can use the [Django Mogo](https://github.com/synw/django-mogo) installer script to get a demo or an install

 ## Todo